-The global shipping industry is subject to a number of regulations established by the International Maritime Organization ("IMO") that govern various aspects of the operations of such companies.
-Among these are regulations commonly known as IMO 2020, which limit the amount of sulphur oxides ("SOx") that can be emitted by vessels.
-These chemicals are a result of burning fuel oils that contain sulphur compounds and upon entering the atmosphere, SOx emissions are persistent and contribute to effects such as smog and acid rain.
+The global shipping industry is subject to a number of regulations established by the International Maritime Organization ("IMO") that govern various aspects of marine shipping operations.
+Among these are regulations limiting the amount of sulphur oxides ("SOX") that can be emitted to the air by vessels from combustion of fuel oils that contain sulphur compounds.
+Upon entering the atmosphere SOx emissions contribute to effects such as smog and acid rain

-IMO 2020, which was adopted by the IMO in 2008 and officially came into force January 1, 2020, sets a global limit of 0.5 percent for SOx emissions.
-Certain jurisdictions that have declared emission control areas ("ECA"), including Canada and the United States, have furthered reduced limits for SOx emissions to 0.1 percent.
+These regulations were adopted by the IMO in 2008 and as of January 1, 2020, set a global limit of 0.5 percent sulphur content in marine fuels, with the exception of fuels used in vessels equipped with exhaust gas scrubbers.
+Certain jurisdictions that have declared emission control areas ("ECAs"), including Canada and the United States, have already furthered reduced limits for sulphur in fuel to 0.1 percent in 2015.
 Generally speaking, ECA limits have been transitioning to or at lower limits for several years.

-Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, cleanse the resulting exhaust gas stream, which is commonly called scrubbing.
+Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, clean the resulting exhaust gas stream, which is commonly called scrubbing.
 Each of these methods exposes the industry and the companies that adopt them to certain risks.
-Exhaust gas scrubbers consist of equipment mounted in the exhaust stack of a vessel that uses an alkaline solution vaporized in the exhaust gas stream to remove sulphur from the stream.
+Exhaust gas scrubbers consist of equipment mounted in the exhaust stack of a vessel that use either saline sea water or, if the ship operates in inland fresh waters, an alkaline solution injected into the exhaust gas stream to remove sulphur oxides from the emissions.
 The resulting precipitated liquid is removed from the exhaust column and filtered to remove the sulphur that has bonded with the alkaline material.

-Scrubbers are one of two basic designs: open loop or closed loop.
-A third option, called a hybrid system is a combination of open and closed loop systems.
-In a closed loop system, such as those installed on Algoma's Equinox Class veesels, the sulphur-bearing effluent that is removed is stored on board the vessel and removed at a suitable recycling or waste disposal facility at ports where these facilities exist.
-In an open loop system, the waste liquid is diluted with sea water and released into the water.
+Scrubbers are designed as either open loop, closed loop or a hybrid system, which is capable of operating in either open or closed loop mode.
+In a closed loop system, such as those installed on Algoma's Equinox Class vessels, the washwater is recirculated in the scrubber until saturated and then the sulphurbearing effluent is removed from the exhaust stream and cleaned in a washwater treatment plant on board.
+The resulting sludge is stored on board the vessel for removal to a land-based waste disposal facility.
+In an open loop system, the scrubber washwater is diluted with sea water and released into the water.
 Many jurisdictions prohibit or severely limit the use of open loop scrubbers as a result.
+Algoma does not employ open loop systems.

-To achieve compliance with IMO 2020 this way a vessel must incur a capital expense to install the scrubbing equipment and operators of closed loop systems will incur on-going costs for the consumables to operate the systems (including the additional fuel costs to produce the power to run the systems) and the waste disposal costs for effluent.
-Although open loop systems have much lower operating costs, owners using such systems face risks associated with being unable to enter certain ports or transit certain national waterways with such systems in operation.
+To achieve compliance with IMO 2020 through the use of an exhaust gas scrubber, a vessel must incur a capital expense to install the scrubbing equipment and operators of closed loop systems will incur on-going costs for the consumables to operate the systems (including the additional fuel costs to produce the power to run the systems) and the waste disposal costs for scrubber waste residues.
 Operators relying on either system face risks of equipment failure and it is currently unclear how regulatory authorities will address instances of equipment failure.

 The advantage of installing scrubbers lies in the ability for the operator to burn traditional marine fuels for their main engines and generators.
-These socalled bunker fuels consist of both heavy and intermediate fuel oils, all of which have a sulphur content well in excess of IMO 2020 limits.
 The alternative to installing scrubbers is to convert to the use of low sulphur fuels to limit the sulphur content at source.
 These fuels include marine diesel as well as the more recently developed low sulphur blends of intermediate fuels.
 While using such fuels enables operators to avoid the capital cost of installing scrubbers, the cost of diesel and the new blended fuels has traditionally been higher than heavy fuel oils and this gap is expected to continue and may, in fact, increase.